dondealban/learning-stm/README.md

 ## Projects
 Below is a list that describes my research projects using structural topic modeling:

-### 0. Test Project.
+### 0. Test Project
 This is technically not my own research project but my first exercise to learn and understand structural topic modeling using the `stm` R package [(Roberts et al. 2017a)](#roberts_etal_2017a).
 I followed the instructions from the `stm` package [vignette](https://github.com/bstewart/stm/blob/master/inst/doc/stmVignette.pdf?raw=true), which contains a short technical overview of structural topic models, and a demonstration of the basic usage of the package through examples of the functions used in a typical workflow.

-The original links to the datasets for the examples can be found in the vignette.
+I copied the datasets used in the vignette in the test project folder of this repository for eaasy replication.
+The original links to the example datasets can be found in the vignette.
+Also, I used the scripts from Nick B. Adams' [D-Lab Text Analysis Working Group](https://github.com/nickbadams/D-Lab_TextAnalysisWorkingGroup) with some minor modifications for this learning exercise.

 ## References